Sevita Blog

 How are the seven dimensions of ABA integrated into a treatment plan?

 Your ABA team uses them to create a behavioral treatment plan that's just right for a person in need.
-They will look at behaviors that matter to your family (applied), track progress carefully (analytic), and make sure new skills work everywhere (generality).
+They will look at behaviors that matter to your family (applied), track progress carefully (analytically), and make sure new skills work everywhere (generality).

 Why is the focus on observable behaviors important in ABA?